artsandmetaphysics/goodlifeodyssey/_dialogues/why-not-make-america-christian.md

 date: 2021-05-22
 ---

-<span class="sc">Dijon:</span> I’ve been reading this book from the eighties.
-Our grandpa esteemed it highly, and it’s still eerily relevant.
-He had sent copies to all his children, including to our dad.
+<span class="sc">Dijon:</span> I’ve been reading a book from the eighties—our grandpa read it and liked it enough to mail copies to all his children, including our dad.
+It’s satisfying, though-provoking, and eerily relevant.

 <span class="sc">Aaron:</span> What is it about?

 <span class="sc">Dijon:</span> It’s about the causes and effects of moral relativism in America and, in particular, in our universities.
-I’ve been pondering a passage in the introduction for a couple of days.
+I’ve been pondering a passage in the introduction for a couple of days during my evening walks in the park with Elanor.
 Consider this question: If you know Christianity is true, wouldn’t you want it established by congress as the state religion?

 <span class="sc">Aaron:</span> No—even if _you_ know it’s true, other citizens may disagree.